Azure/kubernetes-hackfest/labs/cicd-automation/azure-devops/README.md

 1. In Azure DevOps, click on "Pipelines" on the left menu and then click "Builds"

-2. Click the "New pipeline" button
+1. Click the "New pipeline" button

-3. Azure DevOps pipelines now defaults to the yaml based editing experience.
+1. Azure DevOps pipelines now defaults to the yaml based editing experience.
 The following steps assume classic mode, so you should select 'Use the classic editor' as shown below.

     ![Switch to Classic Mode](azure-do-use-classic.png)

-4. In "Select a source," use `Azure Repos Git` and ensure it is pointing to your newly built repo (this is the default)
+1. In "Select a source," use `Azure Repos Git` and ensure it is pointing to your newly built repo (this is the default)
     > Note that we are using the master branch here.
 Normally we would use other branches and PR's.
 For simplicity, we are using master just for this lab.

-5. Select to "start with an Empty job"
+1. Select to "start with an Empty job"

-6. Leave the name as "kubernetes-hackfest-CI"
+1. Leave the name as "kubernetes-hackfest-CI"

-7. Change the Agent pool to use the "Hosted Ubuntu 1804"
+1. Make sure the Agent pool is set to 'Azure Pipelines' and the Agent Specification is set to use the 'ubuntu-1804'

-8. Click the plus sign by "Agent job 1" to add a task
+1. Click the plus sign by "Agent job 1" to add a task

-9. Search tasks for "Azure" and add the Azure CLI task
+1. Search tasks for "Azure" and add the Azure CLI task

     ![Azure DevOps Azure CLI](azure-do-azurecli.png)

-10. Click on the Azure CLI task and choose your Azure subscription and `Authorize`
+1. Click on the Azure CLI task and choose your Azure subscription and `Authorize`

-11. For "Script Location" choose "Inline script" and enter the following (be sure to replace the ACR name with yours).
+1. For "Script Location" choose "Inline script" and enter the following (be sure to replace the ACR name with yours).

     > Note: We are creating a dynamic image tag using our build ID from Azure DevOps.